zedlopez/ifm/Writing with Inform.md

 ^^{kinds: catalogue: person} ^^{person+kind+ <-- people <-- kinds: catalogue: person} ^^{kinds: catalogue: man} ^^{man+kind+ <-- men+kind+} ^^{kinds: catalogue: woman} ^^{woman+kind+} ^^{kinds: catalogue: animal} ^^{animals+kind+} ^^{pronouns} ^^{male / female / neuter (person)+prop+} ^^{female / male / neuter (person)+prop+} ^^{neuter / male / female (person)+prop+} ^^{male (person)+propcat+} ^^{female (person)+propcat+} ^^{neuter (person)+propcat+}

-Rounding out the standard kinds provided by Inform are four for living things: "person", which is a kind of thing, and "man", "woman" and "animal", all kinds of person.
+Rounding out the standard kinds provided by Inform are four for living things: `person`, which is a kind of thing, and `man`, `woman` and `animal`, all kinds of person.
 For instance:

 	In the Ballroom is a man called Mr Darcy.

 For the time being, men and women will be little more than waxworks: they will come to life only when we go beyond the present stage of creating an initial state of the world.

-People can be male or female: this is an either/or property for the "person" kind, and it affects play at run-time a little, because the player can use "him" and "her" to refer to male or female people encountered.
+People can be `male` or `female`: this is an either/or property for the `person` kind, and it affects play at run-time a little, because the player can use ``HIM`` and ``HER`` to refer to male or female people encountered.
 Men and women are always male and female respectively, and for animals we can choose either way, for example making a stallion male or a nanny goat female.
-Animals are male unless we say otherwise.

-If our animal is instead something like a beetle or an earthworm, where gender doesn't seem to matter or even to exist, we can use the further property "neuter":
+If our animal is instead something like a beetle or an earthworm, where gender doesn't seem to matter or even to exist, we can use the further property `neuter`:

 	The spider is a neuter animal in the Bathroom.

-The Standard Rules don't make people behave differently according to their genders, and the main difference comes down to language: whether we want the animal to be called "her", or "it".
-Because of the existence of "neuter", we sometimes need to be cautious about the use of the adjective "male": since Inform, partly for historical reasons, uses an either/or property for masculinity, neuter animals are also "male".
+The Standard Rules don't make people behave differently according to their genders, and the main difference comes down to language: whether we want the animal to be called "HER", or "IT".
+Because of the existence of `neuter`, we sometimes need to be cautious about the use of the adjective `male`: since Inform, partly for historical reasons, uses an either/or property for masculinity, neuter animals are also `male`.

 ## Articles and proper names